Privacy & cookies

 If you wish to update your personal data at any time, stop receiving our newsletters or other marketing communications or have any other questions about this policy or your personal data, please contact us by using the contact forms on our website or emailing us directly on [email protected]

 You are entitled to see the information held about you.
+You are also entitled to update this information.
 If you wish to do this, please contact us as described above.
-We may require you to provide verification of your identity and to pay an administration fee (which is currently £10) to provide a copy of the information we hold.
+We may require you to provide verification of your identity before we provide a copy of the information we hold.
 Please note that in certain circumstances we may withhold access to your information where we have the right to do so under current data protection legislation.

 In accordance with General Data Protection Regulation (GDPR), you have the right to obtain from us the following information:

 The right of access: information about the personal data we hold about you

 The right to rectification: rectification of inaccurate personal data we hold about you.

 The right to erasure: the right to have your personal data erased or ‘the right to be forgotten’.

 The right to restrict processing: restriction or suppression of your personal data in certain circumstances.